 Direct Trains from Florence to Pisa

-There are some trains from Florence to Pisa which require changing trains in Empoli, but the overwhelming majority of the trains serving this route are direct trains because it's such a relatively short distance.
+There are some trains from Florence to Pisa which require changing trains in Empoli, but the vast majority of the trains serving this route are direct trains because it is a very short trip.

 Amenities on Trains from Florence to Pisa

-Regionale and Regionale Veloce trains are fairly low on the Italian train pecking order when it comes to amenities.
-There are sometimes both 1st- and 2nd-class cars, but the 1st-class cars aren't anything like the Frecciarossa 1st class.
-Sometimes Regionale trains don't even have air conditioning in every car.
+Regionale and Regionale Veloce trains have fewer amenities when compared to other Italian trains.
+There are sometimes both 1st- and 2nd-class cars, but the 1st-class cars are quite different from the Frecciarossa 1st class, for example, some Regionale trains don't even have air conditioning in every car.
 Reservations on these trains aren't necessary.

 Florence and Pisa Train Stations

-Florence's Santa Maria Novella train station, the main station in the city, is close to the historic center, and the street in front of the station is a major hub for city and regional buses, making it easy to get to and from the station if you're traveling light.
+Florence's Santa Maria Novella train station, the main station in the city, is close to the historic center and is a major hub for city and regional buses, making it easy to get to and from the station if you're traveling light.

-Pisa Centrale station is also the city's primary station, located 1.4 miles (2.3 km) from the main attractions of the leaning tower and cathedral.
-There is a luggage storage office at the station if you need to stash your bags while you make a quick trip to see the tower.
+Pisa Centrale station is also the city's primary station, located 1.4 miles (2.3 km) from popular attractions, including the leaning tower and cathedral.
+There is a luggage storage office at the station if you need to store your bags while you make a quick trip to see the tower.
 Take the No. 1 bus from the station to get to the Campo dei Miracoli.

 See below for details on traveling from Florence to Pisa by train.